kaleidawave/kaleidawave.github.io/src/posts/hackernews-clone-prism-rust.md

 So how does it do this?

 As Prism is a compiler it knows the bindings at build time.
-From that it can compile in getters for each property that access the DOM.
+From that it can compile in getters for each property that accesses the DOM.
 Once values are retrieved from the DOM they are cached into the component state and will act the same way as if the data was instantiated on the client.

 The runtime does this in quite a special way as to be efficient.
 Getting the data is only done once that member is evaluated, rather on document / component load.
-JSON stringify will evaluate the whole object and evaluate every member.
-But in practice you may only want a specific property.
 If you evaluate `temp1.data.stories[2].title` it will only load in the 3rd story and from the story only the title property rather than bringing in every story and constructing the whole state (not that the getters are slow, in practice getting the state as JSON took 6ms but in applications with more than 10 stories on the home page the improvement is visible).
+JSON stringify will create the whole object and evaluate every member.

 Some of the advantages of JIT state hydration over current hydration techniques: